 Figure 2.
 Distribution costs incurred by the company in 2019-2021.
-Own study based on the company's source materials.

 Table 1 below shows a detailed breakdown of transport costs per year.
 Transportation costs include the operation of cars, their maintenance and repairs, fees, insurance, as well as compensation for employees, transport services, motorway tolls and parking lots.
 The table shows that the costs of repairing means of transport are the lowest (only 5% of the total costs), because at the turn of one year they are definitely lower than the others.
 The cost of car maintenance is just behind the cost of repairs.
 They account for 10% of transport costs and are also not among the highest, as insurance fees are paid only once a year.
 The above figure indicates that 15% of the total transport costs are related to transport services - these include motorway tolls, vignettes.
 The basic costs that overlap with transport-related costs are the 30% employee costs, and above all - costs related to fuel consumption, i.e. 40% of the total transport costs.